XHTML: Relationship to HTML

 There are various differences between XHTML and HTML.
 The Document Object Model (DOM) is a tree structure that represents the page internally in applications, and XHTML and HTML are two different ways of representing that in markup.
 Both are less expressive than the DOM – for example, "--" may be placed in comments in the DOM, but cannot be represented in a comment in either XHTML or HTML – and generally, XHTML's XML syntax is more expressive than HTML (for example, arbitrary namespaces are not allowed in HTML).
 XHTML uses an XML syntax, while HTML uses a pseudo-SGML syntax (officially SGML for HTML 4 and under, but never in practice, and standardized away from SGML in HTML5).
-Because the expressible contents of the DOM in syntax are slightly different, there are some changes in actual behavior between the two models.
+Because the expressible contents of the DOM syntax are slightly different, there are some changes in actual behavior between the two models.
 Syntax differences, however, can be overcome by implementing an alternate translational framework within the markup.

 First, there are some differences in syntax: